TheSignPainter98/vex/docs/src/how-to-guides/how-to-search-parent-nodes.md

 # How to search parent nodes

-This guide details two approaches, depending on whether one or many matching parent nodes are required.
+This guide provides two solutions.
+If only one matching parent is needed, use the first.
+If all matching parents is needed, use the second.

 ## How to search parent nodes, returning the first match